A History of the Lineal Heavyweight Championship (1885 – 2021)

 Frazier took his opportunity in March by stopping Ellis in four.
 Ali then announced his return for October that same year.

-One month after Ali defeated Jerry Quarry, Frazier halted Bob Foster, and the pair were on a certain collision course.
+One month after Ali defeated Jerry Quarry, Frazier halted Bob Foster, and the pair were on an inevitable collision course.

-Fifteen pulsating rounds were fought at Madison Square Garden, with Frazier knocking Ali down in the final round.
+Fifteen pulsating rounds unfolded at Madison Square Garden, with Frazier knocking Ali down in the final round.
 On the cards, Frazier took it and with it ended Ali’s undefeated run.

-Frazier would only compete twice after what proved a damaging brawl with Ali before a hungry puncher named George Foreman came along.
+Frazier would only compete twice after what proved a violent brawl with Ali before a hungry puncher named George Foreman came along.

 Foreman was a concussive puncher, and Frazier lasted less than six minutes of their Kingston encounter.

-‘Big George’ held the lineage for eighteen months before accepting a clash with Ali himself scheduled for Zaire in 1974.
+‘Big George’ held the lineage for eighteen months.
+He then accepted a clash versus Ali himself scheduled for Zaire in 1974.

 ‘The Rumble in the Jungle’ will forever go down as one of the most memorable heavyweight title bouts of all time as Ali etched himself into the history books again with ‘Rope-A-Dope’ tactics forever etched in the memory.